HexabitzGit/DOT-NET-COMS-LIB/README.md

 Now we can call the `SendMessage` with the correct `Payload`

-## Reciveing ##
+## Recieving ##
-The logical reciveing way is to handle the response messages from the Hexabitz modules in the platform due to faster values handling and using, in the following we'll describe how to recive a 4 byte float value using the HexInterface `Recieve` method.
+Receiving bytes from a serial port is platform-dependant.
+We'll show in the following examples how to recive and parse a 4 byte float value using the HexInterface `Recieve` method.

 Here we have the `Recieve` Method: